reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 A confirmation message in the status bar should appear.

 The notification email letter is sent to the email address of the new user.

+> **Note:**
+Please, do not forget to review project roles on regular basis.
+We recommend to do it at least quarterly.

 By default, the system creates a personal project for new users.
 All new users which have been added to the ReportPortal will have a personal project along with the project where they have been assigned on.
 The user will be assigned to  "Personal Project" with the PROJECT MANAGER project role.